Stay Hydrated. Stay Healthy.

 “Pre-drinking” is a highly effective tool for weight loss and weight maintenance.
 It involves consuming water before consuming meals and/or snacks in order to decrease the number of calories consumed when eating.

 The next time you feel hunger pangs, consider reaching for a glass of water.
 Try anticipating your hunger so that you can take a drink approximately 30 minutes prior to your meals.
-Drinking regularly throughout the day will help with this, but that extra glass right before eating is key and will ultimately result in a reduced calorie intake.
+Drinking regularly throughout the day will help with this, but that extra glass right before eating is key and will ultimately result in reduced calorie intake.

 In fact, some people say that they don’t end up eating at all after “pre-drinking.”
 Often, when you think your body is hungry, it’s actually just thirsty.